 OFFSHORE WATERS WITHIN 250 NM OF MEXICO...

-west coast of Baja California Norte.
+Elsewhere, high pressure centered west of Baja California is

 OFFSHORE WATERS WITHIN 250 NM OF CENTRAL AMERICA, COLOMBIA, AND